Custom Listings

 1. Include a list class on the HTML tag that contains the list of items.

 2. For each item, include <%= metadataAttrs(item) %> in the HTML tag that contains the item.
-This will allow Quarto write custom attributes that are used for sorting and filtering.
+This will allow Quarto to write custom attributes that are used for sorting and filtering.

 3. Within each item, include a class that identifies the tag whose text represents the contents of an item’s field.
 The class must be the name of the field prefixed with listing-, for example the tag whose inner text is the item.name should include a class listing-name.